Orthopedic Surgery Research Opportunities for Medical Students & Trainees

 The Division of Adult Reconstructive Surgery offers a two-year research opportunity for medical school graduates and a one-year research opportunity for current medical school students interested in pursuing orthopedic clinical research.

-Students work closely with Ran Schwarzkopf, MD; William Macaulay, MD; and James D. Slover, MD.
+Students work closely with Ran Schwarzkopf, MD, and William Macaulay, MD.
 You also benefit from interactions with additional faculty from the division, residents and fellows from the department, and statisticians and other research staff in hospital, clinical, and laboratory settings.
 Student research projects are completed with guidance from attending physician mentors.

 As part of the clinical research data collection experience, you develop skills in patient interactions, learn and improve on the physical exam, and observe orthopedic surgical procedures.
 You have the opportunity to accompany the adult reconstructive surgery team during morning rounds, listen to experts speak about current research during weekly grand rounds, and become an important member of the NYU Langone research community.
 There are also opportunities to pursue a certificate or degree in comparative effectiveness research in NYU Langone’s Department of Population Health.